 In the evening we headed to the Horizon Club where the staff also worked hard to make sure we had a good choice of canapes to go with our complementary evening drinks.
 Delicate cucumber slices topped with avocado and tomato, fresh spring rolls and traditional vegetable stuffed tofu skin rolls were amongst the tasty vegan treats they made for us.
 We were impressed that they also made something different on our second night, including a spinach stuffed pastry and roasted vegetables.

 We were lucky enough to experience lunch at Summer Palace, the 2 Michelin starred Cantonese restaurant at Island Shangri-La.
-Think simple and uncomplicated cuisine, big on flavour and made using the finest ingredients, often locally and ethically sourced as part of the Shangri-La’s ‘Rooted in Nature’ initiative (you can read our full review of Summer Palace here).
+Think simple and uncomplicated cuisine, big on flavour and made using the finest ingredients, often locally and ethically sourced as part of the Shangri-La’s ‘Rooted in Nature’ initiative.

 Check-in to Island Shangri-La for a vegan friendly escape from busy Hong Kong city.
 Enjoy top end vegan luxury, helpful and efficient service and great vegan food.
 Take advantage of the benefits of a Horizon Club room, enjoy amazing views of Hong Kong and make a reservation at Summer Palace, the Island Shangri-La’s vegan friendly, 2 Michelin starred restaurant whilst you are there.